TheRealMarcusChiu/personal-website-2/content/tinkering/2025-08-14/index.md

 I've made tetris using <canvas> and also Unicode characters (i.e. 🟧🟪🟥🟦🟨🟩).

-So late at night, I've decided to make tetris using ASCII characters.
+So late at night, I've decided to make tetris again using ASCII characters.

 [tetris-ascii.marcuschiu.com](https://tetris-ascii.marcuschiu.com)